wp-plugins/bj-lazy-load/readme.txt

 Check your HTML source or see the magic at work in Web Inspector, FireBug or similar.

 == Changelog ==

+= Version 0.7.5 =
+* Also applies to text widgets (Thanks to Sigurður Guðbrandsson)

+= Version 0.7.4 =
+* Skips lazy loading of data-URIs

 = Version 0.7.3 =
 * Works with newlines in the HTML string for the IMG element